pe5er/LISN-mate/README.md

 # LISN-mate
-This design is for a "LISN mate", suitable for a dual channel LISN.
-In particular, it was designed for the dual DC LISN published in Elektor [2021], and which is available from the ["elektorstore"](https://www.elektor.com/elektor-dual-dc-lisn-150-khz-200-mhz) as a kit.
+This design a fork of CompuPhase's "LISN mate", suitable for a dual channel LISN.

+The original design was published in Elektor [2021], and is available from the ["elektorstore"](https://www.elektor.com/elektor-dual-dc-lisn-150-khz-200-mhz) as a kit.